uga-libraries/web-archive-it-api/README.md

 for tracking UGA quarterly preservation downloads.
 Example: [Preservation_Download_2022-05.csv](documentation/Preservation_Download_2022-05.csv)

-Script usage: `python preservation_download_tracker.py warc_metadata_path`

-warc_metadata_path is the location of the WARC metadata report, created using warc_metadata_report.py

 ### seed_metadata_report.py

 Makes a CSV with all seed metadata or just required seed metadata.
 Example: [seed_metadata_2023-10-18.csv](documentation/seed_metadata_2023-10-18.csv)

-Script usage: `python seed_metadata_report.py [required]`

-Include "required" to limit the report to required fields.
-Otherwise, all fields are included.

 ### warc_csv.py

 Makes a CSV with WARC metadata for all WARCs stored during the specified time frame.
-WARCs stored on the start_date will be included.
-WARCs stored on the end_date will NOT be included.
 Example: [warc_metadata_2022-02-01_2022-04-30.csv](documentation/warc_metadata_2022-02-01_2022-04-30.csv)

-Script usage: `python warc_csv.py start_date end_date`

 ## Getting Started